The 4 Levels of Structured Reporting in Radiology: A Framework for Enterprise Automation

 Level 0 – Free Text Structured Reporting

 Free text report templates are the original or conventional report templates.
-They continue to be used everywhere for rare or complex cases where less structure is a feature.
-Illustration 1 is an example of a Free Text Powerscribe template.
+They are still used everywhere for rare or complex cases where less structure is a feature.
+Illustration 1 illustrates a Free Text PowerScribe template.

 Level 1 – Standardized Layout Structured Reporting

 A standardized layout ensures all essential elements are included.
-Early adopters and most (33%) adopted standardized layouts in radiology reporting1.
+Early adopters and most (33%) of radiology reporting used standardized layouts1.

 Many standardized layouts also prepopulate with ‘normal’ findings to reduce report generation effort.